iotauth/iotauth/examples/filesharing/README.md

 # Overview
 ---
-This directory includes descryptions for fileshairng and DataManagementEntity.py that manages sessionkeyid, file hash value, purpose for filesharing.
+This directory includes descryptions for fileshairng and filesystem_manager.py that manages sessionkeyid, file hash value, purpose for filesharing.

 # Example details
 ---
 ![Image of Example for Filesharing](https://raw.githubusercontent.com/iotauth/iotauth/ipfs/examples/filesharing_examples/figures/example_description.png)

-The figure above illustrates the example with Auths (*Auth*), their example entities and data management entity. *Auth* is an authorization entity for network 1 (net1), and it has two registered entities, namely, *net1.uploader* and *net1.downloader*.
-Data management entity manages the information for files.
+The figure above illustrates the example with Auths (*Auth*), their example entities and filesystem manager. *Auth* is an authorization entity for network 1 (net1), and it has two registered entities, namely, *net1.uploader* and *net1.downloader*.
+Filesystem manager manages the information for files.

 Auth provides the secure session key with net1.uploader and net1.downloader according to communication policy.
 If net1.uploader gets the session key from Auth, net1.uploader can encrypt the file with session key.
 Then, net1.uplodaer uploads the encrypted file to IPFS.
-IPFS is decentralized distributed file system and everyone can download the file using hash value. when net1.uploader uploads the file, net1.uploader transfer the data including file hash value, sessionkey id, and purpose to data management entity.
+IPFS is decentralized distributed file system and everyone can download the file using hash value. when net1.uploader uploads the file, net1.uploader transfer the data including file hash value, sessionkey id, and purpose to filesystem manager.

- net1.downloader requests the file information to data management entity.
-Data management entity confirms the net1.downloader and gives the file information. net1.downloader checks if there is a key that fits the session key ID, and if not, requests the session key from Auth. net1.downloader who received the session key from Auth downloads the encrypted file from IPFS and decrypts the file using the session key.
+ net1.downloader requests the file information to filesystem manager.
+Filesystem manager confirms the net1.downloader and gives the file information. net1.downloader checks if there is a key that fits the session key ID, and if not, requests the session key from Auth. net1.downloader who received the session key from Auth downloads the encrypted file from IPFS and decrypts the file using the session key.

-# Data Management Entity
+# Filesystem manager
-Data management entity is an entity that manages detailed information about files registered in IPFS.
+Filesystem manager is an entity that manages detailed information about files registered in IPFS.
 When a file is uploaded to IPFS, the file appears only as a hash value, with no other information.
 However, when a person wants to give files only to certain people, he or she must use hash values and other information to block access to others.
 The way to block other people's access can be blocked if Auth does not provide a session key.
 However, another entity is required to obtain information on the session key.
-Therefore, Data management entity stores session keys and purposes according to hash values together to provide these information when a specific entity requests information.
+Therefore, Filesystem manager stores session keys and purposes according to hash values together to provide these information when a specific entity requests information.